This article was updated February 13, 2025.

 A version of this article was published in the March 2023 edition of Healthcare News.

-This is an increasingly common structure used by private equity or venture capital that can invest in the MSO but are legally unable to have direct ownership in the PC, which is wholly owned by one or more licensed clinicians.
+The MSO structure is increasingly common among private equity or venture capital firms, which can invest in the MSO but can’t directly own the PC, which is wholly owned by one or more licensed clinicians.
 Companies with a multistate presence may have multiple PC entities in their organizational structure.

 Typically, the professional fees are billed and collected by the PC that employs the providers and pays management fees to the MSO in exchange for administrative, management, and technology services.
-The economics of the intercompany agreement will often result in the corporation having no net income, or an overall net loss for a growing company.
+The economics of the intercompany agreement will often result in the corporation having no net income, or an overall net loss for a start-up or expanding business.

 The IRS clarified this rule in 2020, but tax advisors are finding that many companies with an MSO structure haven’t yet considered whether they would benefit from a consolidation of their income tax return filings.